sszettella/zsmseven-client/PORTFOLIO_API_SPEC.md

 - `400 Bad Request` - Validation error
 - `404 Not Found` - Portfolio does not exist
 - `403 Forbidden` - Portfolio belongs to different user
-- `409 Conflict` - Portfolio with new name already exists for user
+- `409 Conflict` - Portfolio with new name already exists

 ---